h3rald/min/site/contents/get-started.md

 * {#link-global-operator||replace#}
 * {#link-global-operator||replace-apply#}

-## Building a docker image

-[Yanis Zafirópulos](https://github.com/drkameleon) contributed a Dockerfile that you can use to create your own Docker image for min based on Alpine Linux.

-To build the image locally, execute the following command from the repository root directory:

-> %terminal%
-> docker build \-t mindocker .

-To run it, execute:

-> %terminal%
-> docker run \-it mindocker

 ## Running the min shell

 To start the min shell, run [min](class:cmd) with no arguments.
 You will be presented with a prompt displaying the path to the current directory: